rjarow/doowop/README.md

 ```
 Make note of this password as you'll need to run commands as root and login to the server.

-I also suggest setting up SSH keys for logins and disabling passwords, however that is past the scope of this documentation.
+I also suggest setting up SSH keys for logins and disabling passwords, and completely disabling your root ssh login, however that is past the scope of this documentation.

 ### Wordpress Deployment and management